thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

    Select the right team

-8. If you don't have already create the App on the Developer Portal, Fastlane can do it for you !
+8. If you don't have already create the App on the Developer Portal, Fastlane can do it for you ! (else you must have a message `Your app 'com.tcm.boilerplate' is available in your Apple Developer Portal`)

    It will ask `Do you want fastlane to create the App ID for you on the Apple Developer Portal? (y/n)` Type `y`